grandma-collaboration/icare/docs/dev_guide/index.md

 Using basic SkyPortal, you have baselayer as a submodule, and skyportal on top of it adding backend and frontend.

-*Important to note for later, is that baselayer is where the authentication with Google is handled.*
+*One important thing keep in mind, is that baselayer is where the authentication with Google is handled.*

-Here, we want to add feature on top of skyportal, but also modify existing features in both skyportal and baselayer.
+Here, we want to add features on top of skyportal, but also modify existing features in both skyportal and baselayer.
 In order to do this, we have an extensions directory, containing the different features we want to add.
 It could have extensions other than skyportal if we need to run other apps at the same time as skyportal, but for now we only have an extensions/skyportal directory containing new/modified features for skyportal and baselayer.
 Here is how it is structured: